artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 $ paccache -r
 ==> finished: 523 packages removed (disk space saved: 1.75 GiB)
 ```

+[Pacgraph](http://kmkeen.com/pacgraph/) shows your largest installed packages, which you can then remove if no longer needed.

 The systemd journal can grow up to 4 GiB.
 If you don't need all those logs, you can [cap it to a lower value](https://wiki.archlinux.org/index.php/Systemd#Journal_size_limit).